 Causes of Boating Accidents in Florida

 Boating-related injuries can occur if you are the passenger on a boat, the operator of a watercraft or the participant in a water sport such as skiing or parasailing.
 Factors that can cause boating accidents include:

 - Inadequate training

 - Failure to heed weather warnings

 - Reckless or careless behavior by the operator

 If the recklessness or negligence of an individual or company contributed to injuries you or a loved one sustained in a boating accident, then you may be entitled to money damages.

 Contact Our Florida Boating Accident Lawyers Today

-For more than three decades, the Philip DeBerard legal team has been working to protect the rights of boating accident victims across Florida, including residents of Stuart, Port St. Lucie, Okeechobee, Palm Beach and Vero Beach.
+For more than three decades, the Philip DeBerard legal team has been working to protect the rights of boating accident victims across South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 Our aggressive approach has resulted in obtaining millions of dollars in compensation for personal injury victims.
 For a free case evaluation, call Philip DeBerard, Injury Attorney, today at 1-800-299-8878 or fill out our online contact form.
 We can put our team to work for you